 What Can You Do to Lose Belly Fat?

 What can you do about a tubby tummy?
-Bring weight under control with a healthy diet and regular moderate-intesity physical activity.
+Bring weight under control with a healthy diet and regular moderate-intensity physical activity.
 Studies are showing that the best way to exercise to decrease your excess abdominal fat is through aerobic exercise.
-Even though weight training can help you get lean and tone, aerobic exercise will shed that excess fat faster.
+Even though weight training can help you get lean and toned, aerobic exercise will shed that excess fat faster.

 Using a statistical technique called meta-analysis, scientists were able to determine, with a sample size of more than 2,000 individuals, that aerobic exercise decreased abdominal fat while weight training had no effect.